 Disclosure of your information

-Business partners, suppliers and sub-contractors for the performance of any contract we enter into with them or you.
+Business partners, group companies, suppliers and sub-contractors for the performance of any contract we enter into with them or you.

 Analytics and search engine providers that assist us in the improvement and optimisation of our site.